rmee/gradle-plugins/README.md

 Hosts a collection of Gradle plugins:

-- [build-on-change](../../blob/master/build-on-change): useful to perform incremental builds of PRs by only building what is changed compared to a  reference branch (like master).
+- [build-on-change](../../blob/master/build-on-change): perform incremental builds of PRs by only building what has changed compared to a reference branch (like master).

 ## Licensing